Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Background

 The Transformer model consists of both encoder and decoder blocks~\cite{vaswani2017transformer}.
 Recent employment on LLMs mostly uses decoder-only models, which leverage an auto-regressive approach for text generation~\cite{radford2019gpt2,openai2023gpt4,touvron2023llama}.
 We will mainly discuss decoder-only models in this paper, but since encoders and decoders share the core building blocks with subtle architectural variances, our approach can also be extended for encoder-only models~\cite{devlin2018bert,lan2020albert,liu2019roberta}.

 As illustrated in Figure~\ref{fig:transformer}, generative inference of LLMs has two stages: prefill stage and decode stage~\cite{pope2022googleinf}.
-In the prefill stage, the model takes in user prompts, normally a long sequence with $l_{input}$ tokens, goes through the whole Transformer model, and generates the first token.
-In the decode stage, the model takes in the previously generated token and generates $l_{gen}$ new tokens one at a time in an auto-regressive way.
+In the prefill stage, the model takes in user prompts, normally a long sequence with $l_{\text{input}}$ tokens, goes through the whole Transformer model, and generates the first token.
+In the decode stage, the model takes in the previously generated token and generates $l_{\text{gen}}$ new tokens one at a time in an auto-regressive way.
 Since each token depends on the previously generated tokens, the decode stage is purely sequential.

 We then go through the detailed model architecture.
 The input tokens are first passed into an embedding layer that maps the discrete tokens into high-dimensional continuous representations while incorporating positional encoding for each token.
 Subsequently, it generates a tensor (i.e., hidden states) of shape $(l,d)$, where $l$ represents sequence length, and $d$ is the size of hidden dimensions.
-We omit the batch dimension to simplify the analysis, focusing solely on single-batch inference in this paper, but our approach can be easily extended to different batch sizes for LLM serving~\cite{kwon2023vllm,li2023alpaserve}.
+We omit the batch dimension to simplify the analysis, focusing solely on single-batch inference in this paper, but our approach can be easily extended to different batch sizes for LLM serving by adding an additional batch dimension~\cite{kwon2023vllm,li2023alpaserve}.

 The hidden states then pass through a series of $N$ Transformer blocks.
 Each Transformer block consists of two sublayers: a multi-head attention (MHA) module and a feed-forward network (FFN).
 Residual connections and layer normalization (LayerNorm) functions are applied between these sublayers, although the specific order and application may vary across different models~\cite{xiong2020preln}.
 The MHA module plays a crucial role in capturing token relationships within the input sequence.
 The input is initially partitioned into $h$ segments, where $h$ corresponds to the number of attention heads.
 To compute the attention scores for each head, the input sequence of length $l$ undergoes three linear projections: query, key, and value.
 These projections, which are trainable, yield matrices $Q$, $K$, and $V$ respectively.
-Attention scores are then computed using a scaled dot-product (SDP) operation between $Q$, $K$, and $V$, as specified by the formula:
+Attention scores are then computed using a scaled dot-product (SDP) operator between $Q$, $K$, and $V$, as specified by the formula: